conradhuebler/SupraFit/docs/ScriptedModels.md

 etc.

 ### Performance
 ChaiScript and the current implementation (not-row-wise) works well with several threads.
 The scripted MM model is 5-10 times slower than the built-in model.
-It effects Monte Carlo simulations with 20k steps.
+It was tested using Monte Carlo simulations with 20k steps.

 Have fun and good luck.

+## SupraFit before 15.01.2022
+Some old documentation about the Scripting prior 2022.
+Some parts may become real again, therefore they are still documented.

 ## Changing syntax in progress
 Using commit **55f90e0** the function to define the model is called for every data point * rows - currently only Michaelis Menten therefore rows = 1.
 ```json